PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter16/Answers to Exercises/Ex__4_train_model.md

 __Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
 Published by Packt Publishing.
 # Chapter 16, Exercise 4

 Create a program using the TensorFlow library that trains the CNN developed in [Exercise 3](Ex__3_create_network.md) and test the resulting model using the CIFAR-10 test images.
-Determine the percentage of test images the CNN classifies correctly.
+Determine the percentage of test images that the CNN classifies correctly.

 # Answer
 See the python file [Ex__4_train_model.py](src/Ex__4_train_model.py) for the code to create, train, and test the CNN model.